ioistired/xbrz.py/README.md

   Some changes were made:
   - Added some `extern "C"` declarations to the functions I intended to call from python.
   - Removed some namespace use to avoid being mangled.
-  - Replaced a template that was fucking braindead even for a C++ developer with a simple function that takes two arguments.
-Was that so hard?
+  - Replaced a C++ template with a simple function that takes two arguments.
   - Converted the library to use RGBA instead of ARGB.
 - xbrz.py is based on lib/ and is released under the AGPLv3 license, see LICENSE.md for details.